bartificer/programming-by-stealth/docs/pbs68.md

 The entire form, a username text box, password box, and submit button, is contained within a single input group, with the single submit button as an appended input group add-on.
 There is also a nice icon prepended to the front of the group, also as add-on.

-The only thing we need to change is the appended add-on, converting it from a single button to a split dropdown.
+The only thing we need to change is the appended add-on, converting it from a single button to a split drop-down.

-The first thing we’ll need to do is add a second button into the add-on to act as the trigger for the dropdown:
+The first thing we’ll need to do is add a second button into the add-on to act as the trigger for the drop-down:

 ```html
 <button type="button" class="btn btn-secondary dropdown-toggle dropdown-toggle-split" id="login_dd_t" data-toggle="dropdown" aria-haspopup="true" aria-expanded="false" type="button">